networkx/networkx/doc/release/migration_guide_from_2.x_to_3.0.rst

 .. note::
-   Much of the work leading to the NetworkX 3.0 release will be included in the NetworkX 2.6 and 2.7 releases.
-For example, we are deprecating a lot of old code in the 2.6 and 2.7 releases.
+   Much of the work leading to the NetworkX 3.0 release will be included in the NetworkX 2.6, 2.7, and 2.8 releases.
+For example, we are deprecating a lot of old code in these releases.
 This guide will discuss this ongoing work and will help you understand what changes you can make now to minimize the disruption caused by the move to 3.0.